ansgarw/privacy/README.md

 [follow the instructions here](https://developers.google.com/custom-search/v1/overview).
-For more than 100 queries in a day, Google will charge you $5 per 1000 queries, but first-time users get free credit (we didn't need to pay anything to write the paper, for example).
+For more than 100 queries in a day, Google will charge you $5 per 1000 queries, but first-time users get free credit (enough to write our paper, for example).

 We provide Python scripts that scrape privacy policies from arbitrary lists of websites, clean them, and calculate their attributes.